-Rising interest rates: what it could cost you (and what to do about it)
+Rising interest rates: what it could cost you and what to do about it

-What goes up must come down.
-Well… until it goes back up again.
+What goes up must come down—until it eventually goes back up again.

 According to the Educators Financial Kickstart Challenge, 54% of education members have debt (other than a mortgage) they would like to get under control.

 The best time to get that debt under control is naturally when interest rates are low (as more of your money will go toward paying down the principal).
 And while interest rates are currently at historic lows, inflation also happens to be at an all-time high.
 Which means interest rates will inevitably have to rise in order to slow spending and curb the rate of inflation.